 Making fresh apple cider is beside the strawberry farm and it’s $30 for the whole experience plus you’d get to make a galloon to bring home.
 Quite pricey but I think it’s an awesome experience.

 The apple picking is below Heritage Homestead.
 You will grab a bag from another tent near the apple trees.
 When you ask one of the workers where the apple picking is, they’ll tell you it’s all over depending on what kind of apple you want and that is just confusing because in the end they really don’t point out where you should go.
-The city girl in me who don’t get lose in the concrete jungle got lost in the apple farm.
+The city girl in me who don’t get lost in the concrete jungle got lost in the apple farm.
 Haha.

 There were also some flowers like sunflower which you can also pick for a price.

 But.. once we drove out at 1145AM, the cars were not moving at all.
 So we couldn’t go up to the other orchards anymore and decided to just head for lunch and try to do it again next year instead.
 They have a bed and breakfast in one of the farms at Oak Glen.
-One of the farms also offer “glamping”.
+One of the farms also offers “glamping”.
 If you’re up for it, I’d say stay for the whole weekend if you’re into visiting various farms.

 I think you can only go to the various orchards if you go on a weekday, on a weekday forget about it, there are too many people, too many cars.
 So for our next trip to Oak Glen, I’m going to make sure to visit Snow-Line Orchard first.